MananPoojara/Odoo-hackthon-WestSide-sCoders/README.md

-# Welcome to WestSife's Coders StackIt Project
+# Welcome to WestSide's Coders StackIt Project

 ## Project info
 StackIt – A Minimal Q&A Forum Platform